programmdesign/die-zeit-mobi/README.md

-zeitmobi
+die-zeit-mobi
 ========

-Simple Python script to download the "Die Zeit" ePaper.
+Simple Python script to download the German newspaper "Die Zeit" as ePaper, if you are a paying customer or if you e.g., have an e-fellows account.
 It sends the MOBI file to your Amazon Kindle account.

+To get started follow this steps:
+1. Install requirements: pip install -r requirements.txt
-Add your "Die Zeit" credentials to the config file and rename the file "zeit.cfg.template" to "zeit.cfg".
+2. Add your credentials to the config file and rename the file from "zeit.cfg.template" to "zeit.cfg"

-Then run "python zeit.py"
+3. Run the script: python zeit.py